Easy DIY Easter Baskets

-Refresh a basic wooden Easter basket with a bag full of colorful buttons.
-No need to be exact -- hot-glue buttons in all shapes, sizes, and colors onto your basket for a truly unique look.
+We'll show you how to refresh a basic wooden basket for Easter with just a bag full of colorful buttons.
+No need to be exact.
+Simply hot-glue buttons -- in all shapes, sizes, and colors -- onto your basket for a truly unique look.
 Tie a pretty pink ribbon to the handle for holiday-ready presentation.

 Pretty Paper Easter Basket

-This adorable Easter basket comes together with a bit of scrapbook paper and ribbon.
-First, download our pattern (available below); cut out.
+Celebrate spring with a DIY pastel-theme custom Easter basket that's full of brightly painted eggs.
+Our adorable Easter gift basket comes together with just a bit of scrapbook paper and ribbon.
+First, download our pattern; cut out.
 Fold the pieces on the dotted lines as indicated, and punch out each circle on the sides.
-Adhere each side to the back and front pieces, and fold up.
-Thread ribbon through each hole to hold the basket together, then attach the handle pieces.
-Fill with plastic eggs for a fun and simple Easter basket.
+Adhere the sides to the back and front pieces, and fold up.
+Thread ribbon through the holes to hold the basket together, then attach the handle pieces.